Peripheral arterial disease (PAD)

 Antihypertensives are a group of medications used to treat high blood pressure (hypertension).

-A widely used type of antihypertensive is an angiotensin-converting enzyme (ACE) inhibitor, which block the actions of some hormones that help regulate blood pressure.
+A common type of antihypertensive is an angiotensin-converting enzyme (ACE) inhibitor, which blocks the actions of some hormones that help regulate blood pressure.
 This will decrease your blood pressure.

 Side effects of ACE inhibitors include:

-Most of these side effects pass in a few days, although some people find they have a dry cough a bit longer.
+Most of these side effects pass in a few days, although some people find they have a dry cough for longer.

-If your side effects become particularly troublesome, a medication that works in a similar way to ACE inhibitors, known as an angiotensin-2 receptor antagonist, may be recommended.
+If your side effects become severe, a similar medicine called an angiotensin receptor blocker (ARB) may be recommended.

 One of the biggest potential dangers if you have atherosclerosis is a piece of fatty deposit (plaque) breaking off from your artery wall.
 This can cause a blood clot to develop at the site of the broken plaque.